MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/specialized-monitors-edid-extension.md

 * Dedicated video monitor display - `0x13`
 * Accessory display - `0x14`

-### ContainerID [16 bytes]
+### Container ID [16 bytes]

 The 16-byte Universally Unique Identifier that is unique to each device.
 This is the identifier that is burned in on the factory floor.

 ## Remarks